cloudmesh-community/book/chapters/cloud/datacenter.md

 out.
 For example, if our servers are producing exhaust at 100F and our AC unit provides 65F at the same rate, then the average air temperature will become 82.5F (assuming balanced air pressure).
-This has a deliterious effect on our server cooling - warmer air takes heat away from wamer surfaces slower than cooler air:
+This has a deleterious effect on our server cooling - warmer air takes heat away from warmer surfaces slower than cooler air:

 $$68.2=8.47*0.23*(100-65)$$